boonyong6/how-linux-works/README.md

 ### 11.6.2 while Loops

 - Can break out of a while loop with the break statement.
-- You **shouldn’t need** to use the while and until loops very often.
+- You **shouldn't need** to use the while and until loops very often.
 If you need to use while, you should probably be using language more appropriate to your task.

 ## *11.7 Command Substitution